1. General information about data processing

 2.3 Processing in the context of your consent (Article 6 (1) (a) GDPR)

-If you consent to the processing of personal data for a specific purpose (e.g. receipt of a newsletter, use of Google Analytics, Google Ads, Microsoft Advertising inclusion of an applicant in our talent pool) in accordance with existing legislation, we will process this data based on this consent.
+If you consent to the processing of personal data for a specific purpose (e.g. receipt of a newsletter, use of Google Analytics, Google Ads, Microsoft Advertising to record the user behavior inclusion of an applicant in our talent pool) in accordance with existing legislation, we will process this data based on this consent.
 You can revoke this consent at any time without affecting the lawfulness of any processing carried out with consent prior to its withdrawal.

 2.4 Processing due to legal requirements (Article 6 (1) (c) GDPR)